Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Task Definition and Preliminaries

-In this section, we introduce the proposed method for detecting coordinated accounts in disinformation campaigns on social media from collective group behaviours of the accounts.
+In this section, we introduce the task of detecting coordinated accounts in social networks from collective group behaviours of the accounts.
+Coordinated campaigns are orchestrated efforts where accounts collude to inorganically spread and amplify the spread of specific narratives for opinion manipulation, and the task we address is to identify such coordinated accounts.

+In this work, we propose AMDN-HAGE (Attentive Mixture Density Network with Hidden Account Group Estimation), an unsupervised generative model for coordination detection.
+It jointly models account \textbf{activity traces} and latent \textbf{account groups}, to learn collective group behaviours from observed account activities, and detect coordinated accounts with collective anomalous behaviours.

-\textbf{Input.} The only input we consider are the activity traces of accounts on the social network available as a sequence of events ordered in time.
-The event sequences can be represented as $C_s = [(u_1, t_1), (u_2, t_2), (u_3, t_3), \cdots (u_n, t_n)]$ where the tuple $(u_i, t_i)$ corresponds to an activity by account $u_i$ at time $t_i$.
-The activities represent account actions on the network such as posting original content, re-sharing, or replying, commenting, and reacting to other posts.
-In this work, we assume that the type of action or features such as contents of the post or account metadata are not provided, although additional available features can be easily incorporated in the method.
-This basic information is the most easily available for any social network.
-Furthermore, we assume that there is no prior knowledge about the disinformation campaign and all the accounts coordinating to orchestrate the campaign are unknown and need to be detected given the activity traces of all accounts on the network.
+\textbf{Activity traces:} The only input we consider are the activity traces of accounts on the social network.
+An activity trace can be represented as a sequence of events ordered in time, which can be formulated as $C_s = [(u_1, t_1), (u_2, t_2), (u_3, t_3), \cdots (u_n, t_n)]$.
+Each tuple $(u_i, t_i)$ corresponds to an activity by account $u_i$ at time $t_i$.
+The activities represent account actions on the network such as posting original content, re-sharing, replying, or reacting to other posts.